google/osdfir-infrastructure/docs/installing-on-gke.md

 To install dfTimewolf, you'll need to have Python 3.11 or greater, `git`, and `pip` installed on your machine. dfTimewolf uses Poetry for simplified dependency management.
-Then, follow these steps:
+Follow these steps to install dfTimewolf:

 ```bash
 git clone https://github.com/log2timeline/dftimewolf.git && cd dftimewolf